SebassNoob/annoybot/README.md

 This is the 2.0 rewrite for annoybot. ([<= 1.9.0 repo](https://github.com/SebassNoob/bot))

-Built with discord.py and Turso.
+Built with discord.py, Redis and Turso.

 ## About
 A discord.py bot primarily used to annoy your friends, harmlessly.